-Every time when you train hard and when you eat proteins, it’s kind of like you tell your body to build muscle.
+- Every time when you train hard and eat enough proteins, it’s kind of like you signal to your body to build more muscle.

-Even if you train hard, doing “progressive overload” (increasing number of sets, reps, or weight each month), but don’t have enough protein in your diet, this will lead to Muscle Protein Breakdown (muscle loss).
+- Even if you train hard by doing “progressive overload” (increasing the number of sets, reps, or weight each month), but don’t have enough protein in your diet, this will lead to muscle protein breakdown (muscle loss).

 So what does it mean?

-This means, even if you do kettlebell swings every day, as long as you stay moderate with your proteins, you won’t bulk up on muscle.
+This means that even if you do kettlebell swings every day, as long as you stay moderate with your proteins, you won’t bulk up on muscle.

-You will be stronger, fitter, but you won’t increase in size.
+You will be stronger, and fitter, but you won’t increase in size.

-I was doing kettlebell swings every day.
-And at the same time, I was eating moderate proteins.
+- I was doing kettlebell swings every day.

-Because you may stay moderate on your daily protein, but if you eat too much food in general, you will put on weight.
+Another thing that will dictate how much muscle you put on and how you look is the calories.
+You may stay moderate on your daily protein, but if you eat too much food in general, you will put on weight.

 Here’s what I’ve discovered after spending years of training others, and working out myself.

 - The more intense workouts I did (high-intensity interval training), the more hungry I felt.